MJMesf/updated_aafc_data_scanner/README.md

     - **tools.py** \
 contains classes `TenaciousSession` and `DataCatalogue`, used by the main program to handle web requests

-- **helper_files/** ... \
+- **documentation/** ... \
 contains data originally used by the program to run properly.
-This data was later moved to **./aafc_data_scanner/data.py** to allow export as a single executable file, but these were left these here for documentation and understanding purpose.
+This data was later moved to **./aafc_data_scanner/data.py** to allow export as a single executable file, but these were left these here for documentation and understanding purpose, along with data schemas of the output inventory tables.

+- **icons** \
+    - **aafc_data_scanner_icon.ico**
+application's icon

 - **test_files/** ... \
 sample I/O files for testing